-Fleur Sexton DL, Managing Director of PET-Xi, leading providers of motivational and inspirational results-based educational training programmes for young people, calls on providers and employers to improve the support and mentoring offered to apprentices
+Fleur Sexton DL, co-managing director of PET-Xi, leading providers of motivational and inspirational results-based educational training programmes for young people, calls on providers and employers to improve the support and mentoring offered to apprentices

 Apprenticeship targets and funding has been a huge focus for employers and the media recently.
 Yet there’s little discussion of the need to support and mentor those young apprentices so they stay in work.